devjudge/sb2.0.9R-j1.8-maven-in-docker-2/README.md

     2. Go to http://localhost:8080/ in your browser to view it.

     CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):
-    1. Please run the below command from the project root to setup MySQL and MongoDB in this workspace:
+    1. Please run the below commands from the project root to setup MySQL and MongoDB in this workspace:
+        - chmod 0755 ./database-setup.sh
         - sh ./database-setup.sh